MicrosoftDocs/power-pages-docs/power-pages-docs/security/configure-web-aplication-firewall.md

 1. Go to **Environments**.

-1. Select the environment where the portal was created.
+1. Choose the environment where the portal was created.

 1. On the **Resources** card, select **Portals**.